 Corning Tower Building, Empire State Plaza

-Preferred Qualifications: The ideal candidate will have the ability to: Effectively communicate with personnel at all levels (verbal and written); Use analytical, critical thinking, and organization skills with the ability to process information quickly; Perform duties with the highest level of integrity and provide independent and unbiased recommendations; Maintain a high level of integrity and discretion.
+Preferred Qualifications: The ideal candidate will have the ability to: effectively communicate with personnel at all levels (verbal and written); use analytical, critical thinking, and organization skills to process information quickly; perform duties with the highest level of integrity and discretion; and provide independent and unbiased recommendations.

 Additional Comments Please note: this position requires travel within New York State.
 Appointees must have a valid driver's license to operate a motor vehicle in New York State or otherwise demonstrate their ability to perform the required field audits, if public transportation is not available.